JADES: An Abundance of Ultra-Distant T- and Y-Dwarfs in Deep Extragalactic Data: Introduction

 Searching for more distant brown dwarfs is of great interest given that there may be many more of these ultra-cool sources in the Milky Way thick disk or even the halo.
-There have been multiple low-metallicity subdwarfs discovered that are thought to be associated with the halo \citep{burgasser2003, loediu2010}. \citet{schneider2020} reported the discovery of the 14 - 67 pc distant T dwarf WISE 1810055-1010023 (\teff{} $\sim 800$K) which was estimated to have both a low-metallicity atmosphere and a proper motion consistent with objects in the Milky Way halo.
+There have been multiple low-metallicity subdwarfs discovered that are thought to be associated with the halo \citep{gizis1997, burgasser2003, loediu2010, pinfield2012, burningham2014}. \citet{schneider2020} reported the discovery of the 14 - 67 pc distant T dwarf WISE 1810055-1010023 (\teff{} $\sim 800$K) which was estimated to have both a low-metallicity atmosphere and a proper motion consistent with objects in the Milky Way halo.
 Additionally, \citet{meisner2023} announced the discovery of a new population of thick-disk halo T- and Y- dwarfs confirmed with ground-based Gemini near-IR photometry.
+The T subdwarf WISEA J153429.75-104303.3, more commonly known as ``The Accident'', has a metallicity consistent with [M/H] $ = -2.22 \pm 0.05$, T$_{\mathrm{eff}} = 502 \pm 6$ K \citep{faherty2025}, and a transverse velocity $>200$ km s$^{-1}$ \citep{kirkpatrick2021b}.
 Finding larger numbers of these sources is crucial for Milky Way kinematic studies, refining our current estimate of binary brown dwarf frequency, and exploring the evolutionary history of the Milky Way galaxy \citep{burgasser2007, joergens2008, fontanive2018, zhang2018, zhang2019, factor2023}.

 The unprecedented photometric sensitivity in the near-infrared offered by the James Webb Space Telescope (JWST) has allowed brown dwarfs to be found at \textit{kilo}parsec distances which probe the Milky Way thick disk and halo \citep{wilkins2014, holwerda2018, hainline2020}, following pioneering work from Hubble Space Telescope (HST) near-IR observations out to $\sim2\mu$m \citep{ryan2011, masters2012, aganze2022}.
 Brown dwarfs have often served as a contaminant in searches for high-redshift quasars \citep{warren2007} and Lyman-dropout galaxies \citep[][among others]{bunker2004, oesch2012a, wilkins2014, finkelstein2010, finkelstein2015}, but only with photometric detections out to 1 - 2$\mu$m.
 JWST's wavelength coverage allows for the estimation of the properties for these distant sources using observations at 1 - 12$\mu$m \citep{leggett2023, beiler2023, beiler2024}.